-- Scores from the GRE, GMAT, or LSAT (applicants may waive the exam if they have a cumulative final GPA of 3.6 or higher at the undergraduate level or have a conferred graduate degree from a U.S. institution of higher education)
+- Valid GRE/GMAT/LSAT scores (taken within 5 years prior to the date of applying).
+Applicants may waive the exam if they have a cumulative final GPA of 3.60 or higher (on the 4.00 scale) at the undergraduate level, or have a conferred graduate degree from a U.S. institution of higher education.

 - Additional requirements for applicants with international credentials

-The Schar School of Policy and Government awards merit-based scholarships based on applicants’ academic credentials.
-To be considered for the Schar School’s merit-based scholarships:
+The Schar School of Policy and Government awards merit-based scholarships based on an applicant's academic achievements.

 - Applicants should have a bachelor’s degree or equivalent from an accredited university or college.

 - Students may have completed a major in any field, but we recommend that you have taken basic courses in economics, political science, and statistics.